jfabend/A2A_bidirectional/README.md

 ## 🧩 Repository layout

+Currently, all the agents are LangGraph ReAct agents.
+They can receive multiple tasks within one query, reason which tool to use for each task and delegate single tasks to other agents.

 | Path | What’s inside |
 |------|---------------|
 | `A2A_bidirectional/agents/` | Ready‑to‑run example agents: **host_agent.py**, **database_agent.py**, **currency_agent.py** |